PeytonNash/PeytonNash/README.md

 </a>

 **Experience**
+- Data Analyst,
-- Data Analyst, MDRC, New York, New York    TEST
+ - MDRC, New York, New York

 **Education**
 - Bard College, BA in Economics, 2020